Wilson Bethel

 Stephen Wilson Bethel (born February 24, 1984) is an American actor and producer.
-He is known for his roles as Wade Kinsella on Hart of Dixie, as Ryder Callahan on the CBS daytime soap opera The Young and the Restless, Deputy district attorney Mark Callan on the legal drama All Rise, and as Agent Benjamin “Dex” Poindexter on the Netflix original series Daredevil.
+He is known for his roles as Ryder Callahan on the CBS daytime soap opera The Young and the Restless (2009–2011), Wade Kinsella on Hart of Dixie (2011–2015), Deputy district attorney Mark Callan on the legal drama All Rise (2019–2023), and as Benjamin "Dex" Poindexter / Bullseye in the third season of the Marvel Cinematic Universe series Daredevil (2018) and its revival series Daredevil: Born Again (2025–present).
 He is also the star and creator of the web series Stupid Hype on the CW's online platform CWD (CW Digital Studio).